subfission/cas/README.md

 ## Installation

-Require this package in your composer.json and run composer update (or run `composer require subfission/cas:dev-master` directly):
+Require this package using composer in your Laravel 5 directory :

-    "subfission/cas": "dev-master"
+    $ composer require "subfission/cas": "dev-master"

 After updating composer, add the ServiceProvider to the providers array in app/config/app.php